afragen/language-pack-maker/README.md

 ) );
 ```

-[GitHub Updater](https://github.com/afragen/github-updater) or the [Translations Updater library](https://github.com/afragen/translations-updater) will merge the correlative plugin or theme data with the data retrieved from the `language-pack.json` to add data to the update transient.
+[Git Updater](https://github.com/afragen/git-updater) or the [Translations Updater library](https://github.com/afragen/translations-updater) will merge the correlative plugin or theme data with the data retrieved from the `language-pack.json` to add data to the update transient.
 Language updates will appear in the WordPress dashboard.

 To utilize the Language Pack Creator, you will need to open and run `http://localhost/<my-translation-repo>/vendor/autoload.php` in localhost.
-This will create the necessary .mo, .json, zipfiles, and `language-pack.json`.
+This will create the necessary .mo, .l10n.php, .json, zipfiles, and `language-pack.json`.

-### If you have translations in javascript files you should also do the following.

-With the following added to your `composer.json` file, it will run the sequence described above on `composer update`.
+With the following added to your `composer.json` file, it will run the sequence described above on `composer make-language-packs`.

 ```
   "scripts": {
-    "post-update-cmd": [
+    "make-language-packs": [
       "php ./vendor/autoload.php"
     ]
   }